anay-p/solving-for-india/README.md

 ### Future Plans

-We plan to upscale our product by adding a personalized diet and training system along with a fitness progress tracker.
-Immediately next in the pipeline, we have a machine learning based bodyfat prediction system that allows you to find out your bodyfat percentage without having to resort to the laborious tradition means of testing.
-Instead, the user only needs to plug in their age, height, weight and some other body measurements that can easily be taken at home.
+We plan to upscale our product by adding a personalized diet and training system along with a deep learning model to include yoga pose classification and correction.
+Furthermore, we are looking into integrating our web app with a fitness band to track the user’s vitals for better exercise and diet recommendation.

 ### Contributors: